Lum-ona/zillow-clone/README.md

 ## Author

-Developed by **Electrixitaty**.
+Developed by **Lumona**.
 Reach out for contributions and improvements!